 Xavier started his brewing life at what was then Ventnor Brewery – after 15 years there, he then joined Molson Coors as an Account Manager for Portsmouth and the Isle of Wight.
 He was then offered an opportunity to go to Ireland to set up a brewery and brew a lager for Dingle Brewery – a six month arrangement soon turned into 3 years.
 The resulting Creans Lager is a great success.

-Goddards Brewery’s answer to Elizabeth Taylor, Babs puts up with a quite astonishing amount of political incorrectness.
-If you are on the receiving end of our telesales system, then it’s more than likely that it is Babs who contacts you.
+Goddards Brewery’s answer to Elizabeth Taylor, Babs joined Goddards in August 1999 and puts up with a quite astonishing amount of political incorrectness.
+If you are on the receiving end of our Accounts Department, Distribution or Telesales, then it’s more than likely that it is Babs who contacts you.
 Can turn into a Rottweiler on demand if you don’t pay your bills on time, be warned!
 Babs is also the longest-serving employee at Goddards.

 Promoted to head brewer after serving an 8 year apprenticeship, Nigel is a closet musician, surfer, pantomime actor and general all-round brewery good egg.
 He has learned his trade under the guidance of two top class brewers and has a thorough, thoughtful and professional approach to making sure that our beer comes out perfectly every time.

 Josh originally joined us at the brewery as an apprentice.
 He brought with him great knowledge of beer care as well as a science background and a dart player’s mathematical brain.

 Before joining Goddards Ian lived in Australia and has travelled extensively around India, Thailand, Indonesia, Malaysia, Hawaii (the list goes on quite a bit…).
 He eventually lay down his hat on the Isle of Wight and has since become the second longest employee at Goddards.